The 5 Best 88-Key Midi Keyboards (2023)

 The Nektar Impact comes with 88 keys, 8 pads, and a bunch of other knobs and mixers.
 It’s also bus-powered, this keyboard comes with DC input when USB isn’t available, and it is really slim and compact, especially when you compare its size to all of the functions that come with it.

 That enables you to jump right on to making music, simply by installing the integration file and connecting the keyboard to the computer.
-Also, the great amount of features that come with this keyboard includes more than 30 programmable buttons, LED colored pads, and standard pitch, mode, and shift buttons.
+Also, the great number of features that come with this keyboard include more than 30 programmable buttons, LED colored pads, and standard pitch, mode, and shift buttons.

 For a great price, you will get a more-than-great keyboard and controller, suitable even for hardened professionals, playing in the studio or taking it on the road with you.